 - The recipe makes about 1 cup of chia jam or about 8 two tablespoon servings.
 The nutritional analysis is based on about two tablespoons of jam.

-Once you’ve made the jam, let it cool completely.
-Store it in a mason jar or air-tight container in the fridge for up to a week.
+Once you’ve made the jam, let it cool completely at room temperature.
+Then, store it in a mason jar or air-tight container in the fridge for up to a week.

 Yes!
-To freeze, pack the cooled jam into a mason jar, freezer-safe container or ice cube tray and freeze for up to 6 months.
-Defrost the jam in the fridge overnight before enjoying.
+To freeze, pack the cooled jam into a mason jar, freezer-safe container or ice cube tray or these Souper Cubes and freeze for up to 6 months.
+Defrost the jam in the fridge overnight before enjoying

-This chia jam is incredibly versatile and tastes amazing served up in the following ways:
+This chia jam recipe is incredibly versatile and tastes amazing served in any of the following ways:

 - Rolled up in crepes (try these Crepes with Almond Milk)